ashwin4ever/DataSciPy2020/README.md

 * Curiosity and desire to learn.
 * Active participation and contribution in particular during the tutorials.
-* Feedback during the course contributing to an open dialog to achieve on optimal learning experience.
+* Feedback during the course and contributions to an open dialog to achieve on optimal learning experience.

 ### Lecture Organization and Material

 Each course lasts for 2 hours.
 It consists of approximately 45 min lecture introducing the general motivation, scientific background and analysis principles.
-The lecture is followed by an 1h 10 min long guided tutorial during which the programming/analysis is performed by the students based on a prepared [Jupyter Notebook](https://jupyter.org).
+The lecture is followed by an 1h 10 min long guided tutorial during which the programming/analysis is performed by the students based on a pre-prepared [Jupyter Notebook](https://jupyter.org).
 Lecture and tutorial are separated by a short 5 min break.

-All lectures and guided tutorials take place at **11h-13h on Wednesday's in room Durkheim, 2nd floor, 45 rue des Saints-Pères** between September 9th, 2020 and December 2nd, 2020.
+All lectures and guided tutorials take place at **11h-13h on Wednesday's in room Durkheim, 2nd floor, 45 rue des Saints-Pères** between **September 9th and December 2nd, 2020**.

 **Lecture Overview**